 - How does N. gonorrhoeae survive inside human neutrophils?
 Analysis of neutrophils from patients with acute gonorrhea has suggested that the bacteria can live inside these otherwise antimicrobial cells.
 We have developed fluorescence-based microscopy assays for quantifying bacterial survival inside and outside of human neutrophils over time, which we are using to investigate where, when and how N. gonorrhoeae persists inside neutrophils.

 - How does N. gonorrhoeae resist neutrophil antimicrobial activities?
-To date we have identified two N. gonorrhoeae gene products that defend the bacteria from neutrophils.
-We are examining the roles of additional selected bacterial gene products in their ability to defend N. gonorrhoeae from neutrophils and neutrophil-derived antimicrobial products.
+To date we have identified several N. gonorrhoeae gene products that defend the bacteria from neutrophils.
+We are conducting genome-wide screens to identify additional N. gonorrhoeae genes contributing to anti-neutrophil defense and are investigating the underlying mechanisms.

 - How does N. gonorrhoeae suppress the neutrophil oxidative burst?
 Although neutrophils can generate reactive oxygen species (ROS) as part of their antimicrobial arsenal, we found that infection with certain strains of N. gonorrhoeae inhibits neutrophils from producing ROS.
 We are interested in mapping the bacterial and host factors that participate in this process.